-The Group consistently provides content and services of high quality with its extensive business network and strong brand.
-In this financial year, members of the Group initiated and were involved in a number of remarkable events, which again elaborated strengths of the Group.
+With extensive market network and thorough understanding of our readers, the Group consistently provides content and services of high quality which matches its strong brand.
+In this financial year, members of the Group took part in a number of remarkable events, which again elaborated strengths of the Group.